Using Technology & Automation vs. Adding Staff As a business leader, you know finding, hiring,…

 If you are a typical business, you have many steps involved in every customer order or project.
 Do you wish you could streamline a few of those steps, improve accuracy, and speed up delivery?
 With the need to stay ahead of the competition and rapidly support and respond to customers’ needs with the utmost efficiency, Business Process Automation (BPA) and Robotic Process Automation (RPA) are gaining steam as “must-have” technologies.
-Are you familiar with BPA and RPA and the difference between the two?
+Are you familiar with the difference between BPA and RPA and what each solution entails?

 - Business Process Automation is in-depth automation of an entire process for across-the-board efficiency.
 It builds a solution from the ground-up and often impacts the whole organization.

 - Robotic Process Automation, by contrast, is task-oriented automation that eliminates one or two existing manual processes for greater efficiency and less error.
 RPA offers simplicity and easy adoption and can be used in tandem with or as a precursor to BPA.